tormod17/git-training/README.md

 Making a new commit.

-This is my secon commit.
+This is my second commit.